CE-Programming/toolchain/docs/static/asm.rst

 Assembly files can be linked into a C/C++ program by putting them into the same **src** directory that your C/C++ sources are in.
 Use a **.S** extension if you want the compiler's preprocessor to run on the file first, or use a **.s** extension if the assembly file does not need to be preprocessed.

-The use of inline assembly is supported, but highly discouraged as future changes to the compiler may render the inline assembly incompatible, and it reduces the readablity of the code.
+The use of inline assembly is supported, but highly discouraged as future changes to the compiler may render the inline assembly incompatible, and it reduces the readability of the code.

 Assembler
 ---------

 The CE Toolchain uses the GNU Assembler (GAS) to assemble source files.
-Historically the fasmg assembler was used, but is no longer supported to allow for better cross-platform support and linking performance.
+Historically the fasmg assembler was used, but it is no longer supported to allow for better cross-platform support and linking performance.

 Documentation for the GNU Assembler: https://www.sourceware.org/binutils/docs/as/index.html